 The Daitokuji compound is a city within walls made up of 24 sub-temples, eight of which are open to the public.
 Of particular note are the small sub-temples Daisen-in and Koto-in for their lovely, though small, gardens.
-Koto-in is known for its spectacular red maples.
+Koto-in is known for its spectacular red maples in autumn.

-The temple is also called Ryuho-zan, which means "dragon treasure mountain."
+Daitokuji Temple is also called Ryuho-zan, which means "dragon treasure mountain."
 Daitokuji Temple was established in 1319 by Shuho Myocho.

-Free Admission for the main precincts; fees for the sub-temples & gardens.
+Free admission for the main precincts; fees for the sub-temples & gardens.

 The Sammon (Two-Story Main Gate, aka Kimmokaku) dates from 1589 and was reputedly built by the tea ceremony master Sen-no-Rikyu (1522-1591).
 The gate contains a self-statue by the great man himself.
 Sen-no-Rikyu fell out with the Toyotomi Hideyoshi and was forced to commit seppuku (ritual suicide), supposedly the source of the warlord's wrath was the statue on the gate.

-Sen-no-Rikyu 2m-tall stone tombstone is in the Jukoin sub-temple at Daitoku-ji, along with a tearoom designed by the master.
+Sen-no-Rikyu's 2m-tall stone tombstone is in the Jukoin sub-temple at Daitoku-ji, along with a tearoom designed by the master.

 The Butsuden (Main Hall) is also full of artistic treasures as is the Hojo (the Superior's Residence), which has sliding doors painted by Tanyu Kano (1602-1674) and a garden designed by Enshu Kobori (1579-1647).